 Almost unanimously, the results came back that it was harder to forgive themselves than to forgive others.
 As people explained their answers, much dialogue ensued.
 One of the responses really stuck out to me:

 “Is forgiving yourself even a biblical principle?
 How important is self-forgiveness after all?”

 A lot of the focus in this world is in our ability and need to forgive others.
-Especially in light of the racial injustice going on in our nation, many Christians are calling for reconciliation to take place.
+Especially in light of all of the injustices going on in our world today, many Christians are calling for reconciliation to take place.
 I’m in full agreement.
 Except for one major problem.
 If the majority of Christians are still struggling with forgiveness in their own lives, then how in the world, are they going to be able to forgive one another.